-The Company considers all bank deposits, including money market funds, and other investments purchased with an original maturity of three months or less to be cash and cash equivalents.
+The Company considers all bank deposits, including money market funds, and other investments, purchased with an original maturity to the Company of three months or less, to be cash and cash equivalents.

 Concentration of credit risk

 Financial instruments that potentially expose the Company to concentration of credit risk consist primarily of cash and cash equivalents and marketable securities.